The Bride Stripped Bare by Her Bachelors, Even

 The Bride Stripped Bare by Her Bachelors, Even is also the title given to The Green Box notes (1934) as Duchamp intended the Large Glass to be accompanied by a book, in order to prevent purely visual responses to it.
 The notes describe that his "hilarious picture" is intended to depict the erotic encounter between the "Bride", in the upper panel, and her nine "Bachelors" gathered timidly below in an abundance of mysterious mechanical apparatus in the lower panel.
-The Large Glass was exhibited in 1926 at the Brooklyn Museum before it was broken during transport and carefully repaired by Duchamp.
+The Large Glass was exhibited in 1926 at the Brooklyn Museum before it was broken during transport and intentionally left broken by Duchamp.
+He decided not to change the glass but to glue the pieces back together.
 It is now part of the permanent collection at the Philadelphia Museum of Art.
 Duchamp sanctioned replicas of The Large Glass, the first in 1961 for an exhibition at Moderna Museet in Stockholm and another in 1966 for the Tate Gallery in London.
 The third replica is in Komaba Museum, University of Tokyo.

 Visual analysis

 The Large Glass consists of two glass panels, suspended vertically and measuring 109.25 × 69.25 in.
-The entire composition is shattered, but it rests sandwiched between two pieces of glass, set in a metal frame with a wooden base.
+The entire composition is shattered, but rests sandwiched between two pieces of intact glass set in a metal frame with wooden base.
 The top rectangle of glass is known as the Bride's Domain; the bottom piece is the Bachelors' Apparatus.
-It consists of many geometric shapes melding together to create large mechanical objects, which seem to almost pop out from the glass and ever-changing background.
+It consists of many geometric shapes melding together to create a large mechanical assemblage.
 All forms on the glass are outlined with lead wire and filled in with earth tone oil paint.
 The colors range from pale grey to gold to dark brown and black.
 Some figures are bumpy and cloudy, and contain the dust left on them during the time which the unfinished work lay dormant, which seems to be an attempt at capturing the dynamic passage of time in a sedate work.

-The Bride is a mechanical, almost insectile, group of monochrome shaded geometric forms located along the left-hand side of the glass.
+The Bride is a mechanical, almost insect-like, group of monochrome shaded geometric forms located along the left-hand side of the glass.
 She is connected to her halo, a cloudy form stretching across the top.
-Its curvilinear outline and grey shading are starkly offset by the three undulating squares of unpainted glass evenly spaced over the central part of the composition.
+Its outline and grey shading are starkly offset by the three undulating squares of unpainted glass evenly spaced over the central part of the composition.
 The Bride's solid, main rectangular form branches out into slender, tentacle-like projections.
 These include an inverted funnel capped by a half-moon shape, a series of shapes resembling a skull with two misplaced ears, and a long, proboscis-like extension stretching down almost as far as the horizon line between her domain and that of the bachelors.
 Her top-located domain is almost completely monochrome, with a wash of beige comparable to the cool colors of a cloudy sky.